 The north and the east of the country receive the most precipitation during rainy season, which means it isn’t the best time to visit Tikal or the coast—unless you fancy getting caught in a tropical downpour—but it’s a perfect time to visit places like Antigua, Lake Atitlán, and Quetzaltenango in the Central and Western Highlands.

-Spring and fall also have some of the best festivals, like Semana Santa (Holy Week), which is celebrated in the week leading up to Easter, and Día de Los Muertos at the beginning of November.
-There is also the Mayan New Year when towns and cities across the country celebrate their ancestral heritage with rituals, singing, dancing, and feasting.
+Spring and fall also have some of the best festivals, like Semana Santa (Holy Week), celebrated in the week leading up to Easter, and Día de Los Muertos at the beginning of November.
+There is also the Maya New Year, when towns and cities across the country celebrate their ancestral heritage with rituals, singing, dancing, and feasting.
 As per the ancient Maya calendar, the Mayan New Year takes place every 260 days.
 Speak to our local experts about planning your trip to coincide with next year's festivities.

 - Good weather across the entire country, perfect for hiking and visiting Tikal

 - This is peak season—book in advance, especially during December holidays

 - Pack for sunny days, cool nights, and bring an umbrella in case of rain